jg-digital-media/photos_api/README.md

 + Have successfully fixed a breaking change with defining routes so data is retrieved from both index() methods of their Controllers.
 + Have successfully connected a Controller file to its accompanying Resource file to filter display of records.
 + Have successfully created test endpoints which use CRUD operations in Controller files including adding a new Owner record with store().
 + Successfully created update() method endpoints and updated a specific record with new data.
-But it returned 500, not 201.
+It correctly returns **201 Created**.
 + Unable to delete owner record.
 Returns **500 Internal Server Error**.